 OIT assesses the level of student engagement at the freshmen and senior levels, using the online National Survey of Student Engagement (NSSE).
-In addition, Student Affairs interviews students who choose to completely withdraw during a term or who stop out after completing a term, using the ACT Withdrawing/Non-Returning Student Survey.
+The results from this survey are shared with the Assessment Commission, Student Affairs staff, and the OIT faculty.